ArtemRivnyi/docker-multi-container-demo/README.md

 | `make clean` | `docker-compose down -v --remove-orphans` | Full cleanup |
 | `make ps` | `docker-compose ps` | Show running containers |
 | `make restart` | `docker-compose down && docker-compose up -d` | Restart services |

 ---

+## ⚙️ Continuous Integration (CI) with GitHub Actions

+Implementing CI is a critical step for a production-ready application.
+It ensures that every change to the code is automatically tested and verified.

+### CI Workflow (`.github/workflows/ci.yml`)

+The CI pipeline is configured to:
+1. Checkout the code.
+2. Install Node.js dependencies for the API service.
+3. Run unit tests (`npm test --prefix api`).
+4. Build the Docker images to ensure Dockerfiles are valid.
+5. Run integration tests by starting the full multi-container setup (`docker compose up -d`) and checking the API's health endpoint.

+**Note:** The CI configuration uses the modern `docker compose` command (without a hyphen) for compatibility with the latest GitHub Actions runners.

+---